 For up to date information on specific health concerns please contact the Medical Advisors For Travellers Abroad.
 Their website can be found at www.masta.org.

 Electricity: 220V, 50Hz as in the UK so electrical appliances can be plugged in with appropriate adaptors.
 These are widely available for purchase, including at departure airports throughout the UK.

 It will be possible to recharge batteries/phones/cameras at the Estancia and the hotel.

 The best way to dress is in layers - a T-shirt, shirt, pullover (or fleece which is light and dries quickly) and a jacket to give protection against wind and rain.

 Trousers should be comfortable for riding - jodhpurs, jeans etc

 Protection against the sun - sun block, lip balm and if you do not intend wearing a hard hat, a hat with a wide brim (also good if it happens to rain).

 saddlebags are provided.

 This is a 7 day/6 night programme with 5 days riding available on set dates throughout the year.
-Tailormade departures can also be arranged and departures can be linked to other rides from this host: The Ceiling of America Trail, Inca Trails Expedition, Pioneers of Patagonia and Chile to Argentina: Across the Andes.
+Tailormade departures can also be arranged for any length of time, we recommend at least 3 nights.
+These can be booked before or after other rides in Argentina or Uruguay.

 Tailormade dates also available year-round, please enquire.